How to Get a Learners Permit in Washington State: A Teen Driver’s Guide

 Getting Your Provisional Driver’s License

-The next stage of Washington’s graduated licensing will have the first-time driver turning their learner’s permit into a provisional license.
+The next stage of Washington’s graduated licensing will be the first-time driver turning their learner’s permit into a provisional one.
 The 6-month gap gives teens plenty of time to get behind-the-wheel experience.
-A driving test is required before getting an intermediate license so get that done soon!
+A driving test is required before getting an intermediate license, so get that done soon!

 Ready to upgrade the permit?
 Read our Washington Provisional (Teen) License Guide.